Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-processlist/README.md

 by users.
 This component displays a list of available filters and allows the user to select any given filter as the active filter.

-The most common usage is in driving a process instance list in order to allow the user to choose which process instances are displayed in the list.
+The most common usage is in driving a process instance list to allow the user to choose which process instances are displayed in the list.

 ```html